JAlcocerT/JAlcocerT/content/blog/biz-news-websites.md

 ---
 title: "Features for a Professional Looking News Website"
-date: 2025-06-22
+date: 2025-05-16
 draft: false
 tags: ["Web"]
-description: "Creating a News focused Website with app directory (with Astro SSG)."
+description: "Creating a News focused Website with app directory (with Astro SSG).
+Beyond the basics."
-url: 'creating-news-website'
+url: 'creating-web-directory-website'
 ---

-I came across SSG looking for simplicity.
+I came across SSGs looking for simplicity.

 Got in love due to the [many ways and how easy is to host them](https://fossengineer.com/alternatives-for-hosting-static-websites/).